Get started – Volunteering in Islington

 The NHS also offers a wide variety of volunteering opportunities, see NHS choices for details of the range of volunteering opportunities within the NHS.

 Contacting your local NHS trust directly is a good way of finding out about volunteering opportunities in your area.
-Either go to VAI’s online database or NHS volunteering or the Whittington website.
+Either go to VAI’s online database, NHS volunteering , NHS Volunteer Responders, or the Whittington Health Volunteer Services

 Police

 The local police has volunteering opportunities as special constable or administrative roles, and many more.
+They are usually advertised at VAI’s online database.
 For more details go to their website.

 Magistrates